mullenkamp/hilltop-py/sphinx/source/index.rst

   - Native Hilltop Python package
   - Hilltop web server

 The recommended module is the web server as it is much easier to debug than the other two.
-Nevertheless the other two methods should work with one sometimes being more preferable than another under certain circumstances.
+Nevertheless, the other two modules should work with one sometimes being more preferable than another under certain circumstances.
 Try them out and provide feedback on the `GitHub page <https://github.com/mullenkamp/hilltop-py>`_ to improve the package!

 The GitHub repository is found `here <https://github.com/mullenkamp/hilltop-py>`_.